Skip to content

 Safespring On-Demand Kubernetes operational infrastructure is currently divided into two types of clusters:

-We also make use of 2 types environments: staging and production.
+We also make use of 3 types environments: testing (including CI/CD), staging/QA and production.

-Customers always run their workloads from the production Management Clusters.
+Customers always run their Workload Clusters from the production Management Clusters.

 Customer data from the on-demand Kubernetes service is never transferred to other environments than the production environment.